hanami/view/README.md

 **ATTENTION:** In order to prevent XSS attacks, please read the instructions below.
 Because Lotus::View supports a lot of template engines, the escape happens at the level of the view.
-Most of the times everything happens automatically, but there are still some corner cases that need your manual intervention.
+Most of the time everything happens automatically, but there are still some corner cases that need your manual intervention.

 #### View autoescape